MossWoodMetrics/MossWoodMetrics.github.io/contents/home.md

-We tackle the challenges that hinder scientific research.
+We tackle the challenges that hinder scientific research and factual reporting.
 We aim to address issues like project replicability, transparency, bias, limited data (underpowered studies), and quality control.

 Underpowered studies and research bias are well-documented issues.
 Additionally, the reproducability of results is declining and there is weakening confidence in the peer review system structure.